-1605 1606 1607 Assembly Bill 1111 was signed into law in October 2021 and established Education Code 1608 66725.5, which requires implementation of a student-facing common course numbering (CCN) 1609 system (including adoption into college course catalogs) for all general education requirement 1610 and transfer pathways courses across CCC, on or before July 1, 2024.
-The stated intent of the 1611 legislation is to streamline transfer from community colleges to four-year postsecondary 1612 educational institutions and reduce excess unit accumulation.
-Since the establishment of the 1613 law, the CCCCO has worked with consultants and critical stakeholder groups to identify CCN 1614 promising-practices, assess implementation needs, and develop implementation plans, through 1615 conducting a national and statewide CCN landscape scan and convening a statewide CCN Task 1616 Force.
-Research and progress of the CCN Task Force revealed that CCN implementation with 1617 integrity requires more than engaging 116 CCCs in renumbering over 40,000 courses, but also 1618 demands a student-centered approach that eliminates confusion and outcome variations 1619 regarding how renumbered courses will count within CCCs and across California State University 1620 (CSU), University of California (UC), and Association of Independent California Colleges and 1621 Universities (AICCU) segments.
-Thus, the CCN Task Force engaged in finalizing recommendations 1622 for a comprehensive CCN system implementation plan inclusive of: establishing what course 1623 elements must be identical and/or equivalent for a course to be numbered the same; developing 1624 a statewide intersegmental CCN steering and operational structure for ongoing CCN course 1625 development, assessment, and alignment processes (considerate of local curriculum and 1626 catalog processes); determining technology solutions that will increase data-informed decisions 1627 and expedite operational processes; and identifying and addressing where CCN changes to CCC 1628 courses will potentially disrupt existing course articulation/transferability with the CSU and UC 1629 systems and AICCU institutions.
-1630 1631 Recognizing the need to demonstrate the commitment to this work, the CCN Council should 1632 strive to have Phase I courses utilizing common course numbering completed for fall 2025 1633 enrollment.
+Assembly Bill 1111 was signed into law in October 2021 and established Education Code 66725.5, which requires implementation of a student-facing common course numbering (CCN) system (including adoption into college course catalogs) for all general education requirement and transfer pathways courses across California community colleges, on or before July 1, 2024.
+The stated intent of the legislation is to streamline transfer from community colleges to four-year postsecondary educational institutions and reduce excess unit accumulation.
+Since the establishment of the law, the Chancellor's Office has worked with consultants and critical stakeholder groups to identify CCN promising-practices, assess implementation needs and develop implementation plans, through conducting a national and statewide CCN landscape scan and convening a statewide CCN Task Force.
+Research and progress of the CCN Task Force revealed that CCN implementation with integrity requires more than engaging 116 California community colleges s in renumbering over 40,000 courses, but also demands a student-centered approach that eliminates confusion and outcome variations regarding how renumbered courses will count within California community colleges and across CSU, UC and AICCU segments.
+Thus, the CCN Task Force engaged in finalizing recommendations for a comprehensive CCN system implementation plan, as detailed in this Summary Report.
+The Recommended Implementation Plan is inclusive of: establishing what course elements must be identical and/or equivalent for a course to be numbered the same; developing a statewide intersegmental CCN Council, including a steering and operational structure for ongoing CCN course development, assessment, and alignment processes (considerate of local curriculum and catalog processes); determining technology solutions that will increase data-informed decisions and expedite operational processes; and identifying and addressing where CCN changes to California community colleges courses will potentially disrupt existing course articulation/transferability with the CSU and UC systems and AICCU institutions.

+Recognizing the need to demonstrate its commitment to this work, the CCN Council should strive to have Phase I courses utilizing common course numbering completed for fall 2025.
 This cohort will inform the necessary processes that need to be developed.

-1634 1635 The CCN Task Force design of the CCN system recommended implementation plan illustrates the 1636 complexity and scale of this endeavor that necessitates additional time beyond July2024 to 1637 complete the work intended by the legislation.
-It was therefore proposed that the CCN system 1638 implementation deadline be extended to fall 2027, with a comprehensive rolling 1639 implementation towards full scale beginning in January 2024.
-1640
+The CCN Task Force design of the CCN system recommended implementation plan illustrates the complexity and scale of this endeavor that necessitates additional time beyond July 2024 to complete the work intended by the legislation.
+It was therefore proposed that the CCN system implementation deadline be extended to fall 2027, with a comprehensive rolling implementation towards full scale beginning in January 2024.

-1641 The detailed and aggressive timeline outlined in Appendix I establishes milestones that indicate 1642 how the extension would allow for continuous progress to be achieved through applying the

-1643 new CCN system to groups of courses in a scheduled cycle (commencing 2024), while continuing 1644 to build toward a sustainable CCN infrastructure with CSU, UC, and AICCU (all three currently not 1645 mandated to participate), which is necessary to ensure that all existing and future courses going 1646 through the CCN process are accepted and approved for transfer across segments.
+The detailed and aggressive timeline outlined in Appendix I establishes milestones that indicate how the extension would allow for continuous progress to be achieved through applying common course numbers to groups of courses in a scheduled cycle (commencing 2024), while continuing to build toward a sustainable CCN infrastructure with CSU, UC and AICCU (all three currently not mandated to participate), which is necessary to ensure that all existing and future courses going through the CCN process are accepted and approved for transfer across segments.

-1648 The timeline overview below outlines immediate implementation outcomes including the set of 1649 initial courses as well as long-term work to create a strong and sustainable system (see Appendix 1650 I for additional details).
+The timeline overview below outlines immediate implementation outcomes including the set of initial courses as well as long-term work to create a strong and sustainable system (see Appendix I for additional details).